 This card comes up on ebay every now and again but it is usually priced way above for what it actually is (probably because it has LEGO printed on the card and is specific to the Apple II computer).
 If you have purchased the LEGO kit for one of the other computer platforms and can't get the IIe/IIGS interface card version or you just want to build the card yourself then please find the schematic here.

-Instructions on how to install the card and test it can be obtained from any one of these three sources :-
+Instructions on how to install the card and test it can be obtained here :-

 Just for reference purposes [9771-1] is the IBM-PC version of the interface card.
 The BBC Micro version was just a cable and so was the Commodore 64 version .